Yoo, Yooil Bae, and Eva Kassens-Noor

 Odoni A., M. Stamatopoulos, E. Kassens, I. Metsovitis (2009).
 Preparing an Airport for the Olympic Games: Athens.
 Journal of Infrastructure Systems, 15 (1), pp. 50-59.

 Athens International Airport served as the principal gateway to Greece for athletes and the Olympic Family and for the general public during the Olympic Games of 2004.
 The airport’s performance during the Games was universally praised.
 This paper describes many facets of the extensive preparations for the event and of actual operations during the event.
 These include: principal strategic decisions, coordination with the major stakeholders, air traffic and passenger forecasts, new facilities and upgrading or modifications to existing ones, air traffic slot management, planning for and modeling of the flows of members of the Olympic Family through the airport, and some initiatives with respect to organizational structure, security, and contingency planning.
 The paper also outlines some more general “lessons” for airports that will handle events of similar magnitude and visibility in the future.

-Kassens-Noor, E. (forthcoming).
+Kassens-Noor, E. (2013).
 Managing Transport during the Olympic Games.
-In S. Frawley and D. Adair (eds) Managing the Olympic Games.
+In S. Frawley and D. Adair (eds) Managing the Olympics.
 Sydney: Palgrave Macmillan

 Kassens, E.editor in chief (Summer 2009)

 “Sustainable Transportation: An International Perspective” Projections Vol. 9

 Planning Journal of the Department of Urban Studies and Planning, MIT, USA

 Selected Past Presentations

 Kassens-Noor, E., Panelist on Town Hall Discussion Climate & Sports: Reducing the Carbon Impacts of Large Sports Events Green Sports Alliance, Chicago, June 29- July 1, 2015